rwstrom/xgs/.github/README.md

 XGS-rws ![Ubuntu/OSX Build CI](https://github.com/rwstrom/xgs/workflows/Ubuntu/OSX%20Build%20CI/badge.svg)
 ===

-XGS-rws is a fork of Linux-based Apple IIGS emulator.
+This is a fork of [XGS ](https://github.com/jmthompson/xgs).
+A Linux-based Apple IIGS emulator.

 # About This Version

-This version has changes that allow it to be compiled for windows, linux, macos.

-More information about XGS at the original authors blog (https://www.thompson.us.org/joshua/xgs/).
+Changes have been made so it compiles on windows, linux, and macOSX 10.15.

 # Compiling